 Emergency Dental Care

 Dental emergencies can arise at any time of the day or night.
-The pain or discomfort caused by such emergencies can be severe, which is why at Burwell Dental Surgery we strive to see patients who require an emergency dentist on the same day whenever possible.
+The pain or discomfort caused by such emergencies can be severe, which is why at Burwell Dental Surgery we strive to see our registered patients who require an emergency dentist on the same day whenever possible.

 Patients who are members of our practice plan are covered by emergency dental insurance.
 We also accept urgent cases from other practices in the Cambridgeshire area during normal surgery hours.

 Many conditions can be classed as a dental emergency, from unbearable toothache to broken teeth or dental abscesses.
 Common emergencies include: